Francesca Romana D'Antuono: European Democracy

-In line with Volt Europa's pan-Europeanism, D’Antuono advocates for a radical revision of European institutions to develop a true European democracy capable of decisively addressing global challenges.

-D’Antuono has also spoken out about the structural rigidity of the Italian political system toward new political entities, especially compared to other European countries like Germany and the Netherlands.
+D’Antuono advocates for a radical revision of European institutions to develop a true European democracy capable of decisively addressing global challenges.
+She has also spoken out about the structural rigidity of the Italian political system toward new political entities, especially compared to other European countries like Germany and the Netherlands.
 She argues that the combination of laws and regulations governing political participation in Italy creates a system favoring personality-driven parties with substantial financial resources.

 To address this, D’Antuono supports the proposal for a European electoral law to standardize the regulations for European elections across all EU countries.
 Under this proposal, citizens would vote not only for their national candidates but also for transnational lists.
 The plan includes lowering the voting age to 16 and mandating gender alternation in electoral lists.

-Fighting Climate Change

-D’Antuono has taken a firm stance on climate change, demanding more effective and radical action from politicians and governments.

-She aligns with the positions of major climate activism groups like Extinction Rebellion and Fridays for Future.
-Specifically, D’Antuono has expressed strong support for climate activism and has defended activists in the media.

-While engaged on the issue institutionally, D’Antuono sympathizes with activist movements, including those employing civil disobedience that has sparked wide media and public debate.
+Women's and minority rights

+D’Antuono is committed to the inclusion and advancement of women in leadership roles and strives for equal political representation.
+She criticises inequalities in the medical field, such as the fact that less is known about diseases and the effects of medication on the female body, that illnesses are diagnosed less quickly, and that there is a higher risk of misdiagnosis or incorrect treatment by doctors.

+She calls for social initiatives to integrate people with disabilities into society from an early age and to reduce factors contributing to discrimination, such as the segregation of people with disabilities in schools or specialised residential facilities, as also advocated by the UN Committee on the Rights of Persons with Disabilities.

+In a series of articles, D'Antuono criticises the way racism and hostility towards the LGBTQ community are dealt with in Italy.
+She calls for society to engage in self-reflection and to take a critical approach to history.

 Other Topics

-Regarding the Russian invasion of Ukraine, D’Antuono has aligned with Volt Europa’s position, advocating strong and clear support for Ukraine and an acceleration of its EU accession process.
+Regarding the Russian invasion of Ukraine, D’Antuono advocats for strong and clear support for Ukraine and an acceleration of its EU accession process.

 On the recent escalation of the Arab-Israeli conflict, D’Antuono has called for an immediate ceasefire, recognized signs of potential genocide in Gaza, and stressed the importance of a united and strong European Union in foreign policy.

+Personal life

+Under the pseudonym Francesca del Mar, D'Antuono wrote several short stories and two books.
+In August 2021, she became the mother of a son.